Diondre Overton: Professional career

-In November 2021, Overton was signed by the Vienna Vikings of the European League of Football (ELF).
+In November 2021, Overton was signed by the Vienna Vikings of the European League of Football.

-Overton was selected in the 16th round of the 2022 USFL Draft by the Philadelphia Stars.
+Overton was selected by the Philadelphia Stars of the United States Football League (USFL) in the 16th round of the 2022 USFL draft.
 He was ruled inactive for the game against the Tampa Bay Bandits on May 21, 2022, with a hamstring strain.

+On October 4, 2023, Overton signed with the Pittsburgh Maulers of the USFL.
+The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

+On January 5, 2024, Overton was selected by the Memphis Showboats during the 2024 UFL dispersal draft.

 Statistics

+Death

+On September 7, 2024, Overton was shot and killed while attending a party in Greensboro.
+He was 26 years old.